Rte Gineste With Bus

 The roads to Sormiou, Morgiou and Callelongue are closed to motorized traffic from 7am to 7pm:

-You can take the Corniche Kennedy along the seafront, then continue straight on through the village of Les Goudes.
+You can take the Corniche Kennedy along the seafront, and continue straight on through the village of Les Goudes.
 Keep going straight on this road: you’ll think you’re at the end of the world!
 And you’ve reached the Calanque de Callelongue.
-Parking spaces have been drastically reduced, and traffic and congestion make access difficult.
+Parking spaces have been significantly reduced, and traffic and congestion make access difficult.
 To reach Les Goudes and Callelongue, it’s best to use public transport or active modes of transport.

 You’ll need to go as far as the Cayolle district, where you’ll find a parking lot (please note that it’s not supervised, and you’re advised not to leave anything lying around inside your car).
 The Calanque is only accessible by car out of season and under certain conditions.